 On the home front, last Friday the kids had park day with our local homeschool group, but it was cold so there were only a few families, which worked out perfect for the kids.
 We attempted to make homemade noodles, but they did not turn out at all.
 Well, they were noodles, but they weren’t particularly tasty and seemed like a rather blah dumpling.
 Friday night we went to an Operation Christmas Child packing party for American Heritage Girls and the kids all had a blast with that.

 The rather dark blurry picture is a common sight at our house lately.
 Princess has taken to sleeping in the boys’ room rather often, and then Mac sneaks in to join the giant “puppy pile on the floor,” all 3 kids asleep on the floor.

 The boys had a night out together, and so Princess and I had a very lovely tea party put together by her.
 Complete with carefully arranged snacks and everything.

 But, the big news in our family was Princess’ birthday.
 Yesterday was her ACTUAL birthday, so we had lots of preparing for it.
 Monday, Mom, Jeff, and I each took a kid out in preparation for buying her presents (Princess went clothes shopping with Jeff, an outing I Happily gave to him).
 I hung out with Superman, we had a fun dinner and he was on a mission to find exactly what he wanted to get her.

 Tuesday night she happily spent planning her party.
-She has a long list of items we had to buy for her party, and very specific details for decorating.
+She has a long list of items we had to buy for her party and very specific details for decorating.
 Seriously, we spent 20 minutes scrolling through party decorations on my computer.
-When we went by Hobby Lobby the boys suggested we needed the “Caution Old People Zone,” Princess was not amused.
+When we went to Hobby Lobby the boys suggested we needed the “Caution Old People Zone,” Princess was not amused.

 And that is our week in review